ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/00-introduction.md

 :::

-[Tree]{.term} structures can enable efficient access and efficient update to large collections of data.
+[Tree]{.term} structures can enable efficient access and updates to large collections of data.
 [Binary trees]{.term} in
 particular are widely used in data structures.
 Trees can model any kind of hierarchical data, including